Cryptaspasma querula

 Cryptaspasma querula is a moth of the family Tortricidae.
 It is endemic to New Zealand and can be found throughout the country.
 This species inhabits podocarp and broadleaf forest.
 The larvae consume parts of the seeds and fruits of tawa, tarairi and miro trees and are predated upon by the invasive to New Zealand house mouse.
+Larvae pupate in leaf litter under their host trees.
 Adults are variable in appearance and also in size.
 They are on the wing throughout the year and are nocturnal but are attracted to light.
 They can be found having flown inside houses and have also been observed resting on fences or other human made structures during the day.

 Taxonomy

 This species was first described by Edward Meyrick in 1912 and named Eucosma querula.
 George Hudson in his 1928 book The butterflies and moths of New Zealand discussed and illustrated this species under that name.
 Also in 1928 Alfred Philpott studied the male genitalia of this species.
 Alexey Diakonoff placed this species within the genus Cryptaspasma in 1959.
 The male lectotype, collected in Wellington by George Hudson, is held at the Natural History Museum, London.